 How to pay for Income Protection

-What to look for in a PHI provider
+What to look for in an IP provider

 - You should always look for a reputable provider who is experienced in dealing with small business owners and understands how contractors operate.
 Ask your accountant or financial adviser for help, especially with the kinds of exclusions to look out for.